dosoudil/maven-repository-builder/README.md

       -o OUTPUT
                             Local output directory for the new repository.
 By default "local-maven-repository" will be used.
+      -b OUTPUT_REPO
+                            Name of directory in which will be the artifracts contained in the output direcotry.
+It can be empty or multi-level path, e.g. path/to/repo.
+Defaults to "maven-repository".
       -a CLASSIFIERS
                             Colon-separated list of additional classifiers to download.
                             By default "sources" will be used.
 It is possible to use